 Workers need to be very careful when looking at this kind of arrangement, which is often designed to minimise an employer’s liabilities to workers and to HMRC – for example to pay employer's national insurance.

-Construction workers union UCATT reports that despite pay rates being advertised at a much higher level, the worker is often only paid the National Minimum Wage and that earnings are then boosted by mechanisms such as expenses and performance related pay.
+Construction workers union Unite reports that despite pay rates being advertised at a much higher level, the worker is often only paid the National Minimum Wage and that earnings are then boosted by mechanisms such as performance related pay.

 Gains for the worker can prove illusory.
 For example, workers can lose out on: